ip4-team/ionwatcherbot/README.md

 **8 .
 How secure are messages and data sent to and from IonWatcherBot?**
 A .
 They are fairly secure.
 Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follows Telegram's point-to-point [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.
+As an additional security measure, an optional PIN access control has been added on version 0.1.0.
+When PIN control is active, all users and admins will have to enter a PIN regularly to keep issuing commands.
+Please note, however, that this feature is only designed to stop a party having unauthorized access to a user's chat from issuing commands while the user is not actively using the bot.
+The strongest security feature of IonWatcherBot is the lack of access, by design, to sensitive sequencing data.